Merck loses $2.1B in Q4; longtime CEO Frazier to retire

-Kenilworth, NJ (AP) — Merck posted a big fourth-quarter loss due to a hefty charge and much higher spending on research, production and overhead.
+Merck posted a big fourth-quarter loss due to a hefty charge and higher spending on research, production and overhead.
 The company also announced Ken Frazier, its longtime chief executive, will retire on July 1.

 Frazier, Merck’s CEO for the past decade, will be replaced by Rob Davis, the chief financial officer, the company said Thursday.
 Frazier will become executive chairman of the board during a transition period.

-Frazier, who joined Merck in 1993 and worked his way up to the top job, is one of only a few minorities to lead an S&P 500 company.
+Frazier, who joined Merck in 1992 as general counsel to one of Merck’s pharmaceutical businesses and worked his way up to the top job, is one of only a few minorities to lead an S&P 500 company.
 He clashed with then-President Donald Trump over his refusal to condemn the white supremacists who marched in Charlottesville, Virginia, in August 2017.

 Frazier quit the president’s manufacturing council, and was attacked repeatedly by Trump on Twitter.